klahrich/chiefhustler/content/posts/dcm.md

 The cannabis labeling business represents only 5% of their revenues despite their market leader position in Canada.
 In the US, they have yet to score a client and they are facing established competitors.

+_Update (2021-06-01): <br/>
+Of course, a few days after I published this, the stock runs up 16%.
+Great_ :triumph:.

 # DCM: Dunder Canada Mifflin?

 ![dunder](/images/dunder.jpeg)